It appears that the issue was in fact on the server and the way the load balancer was handling the https.

 That gives the proper result, a WordPress login screen.
 I think it would be good to have the load balancer enforce https, but I can't enable that without the private key.

 Please log in or register to see it.

 Wicko Design is a multi-disciplined creative agency based in the South East of England.
-Specialising in web design and development, retail packaging and brand identity.
+Specialising in web design & development, retail packaging and brand identity.